Skeleton Tree: Recording

 Skeleton Tree was recorded over several sessions from late 2014 to early 2016, with Nick Cave and Warren Ellis producing the album; Cave financed the recording sessions himself.
 Initial recording began at Retreat Recording Studios in Brighton, England, in late 2014, with Kevin Paul as the main recording engineer.

 On July 15, 2015, near the end of the sessions, Cave's 15-year-old son Arthur died after falling from the nearby Ovingdean Gap.
 Cave and Ellis returned to the studio two weeks later to review the material recorded for Skeleton Tree.
 Most of the basic tracks for each song and a majority of Cave's vocals were completed by this time.
 The album's sessions then resumed at La Frette Studios in La Frette-sur-Seine, France, in autumn 2015, with Nick Launay engineering and co-producing the sessions.
 Final overdubs for Skeleton Tree were recorded at Air Studios in London, with engineers Kevin Paul and Jake Jackson, in early 2016.
 Several performances from the final recording sessions were shot for the album's accompanying documentary film One More Time with Feeling, directed by Andrew Dominik.

+Regarding Cave's decision to return to the studio following Arthur's death, Warren Ellis later noted: "Nick was adamant that we went in there.
+He said, 'I don't know how to navigate this but I know work is the only thing in the past that's got me through things.'
+But nobody knew what that meant.
+It was still very fresh and raw."
+Percussionist Jim Sclavunos elaborated: "Being so soon after the tragic circumstances, it felt right to preserve this uneasy, ineffable quality."